 Examination of nerves: Nerves also run through your knee, so it is possible that they may have been damaged.
-The ability to feel touch and to move certain muscle groups are the main ways nerves are tested.
-Specifically, the ability to move your foot up and down and to turn your foot inside (inversion) and outside (eversion) are important muscle movements to check for.
-Any feeling of numbness is concerning for nerve injury.
+Checking to see whether you feel touch and can move certain muscle groups are the main ways nerves are tested.
+Specifically, the doctor will check your ability to move your foot up and down and to turn it in and out.
+Any feeling of numbness is a concern for nerve injury.

 Knee Dislocation Treatment Self-Care at Home